A new credit register was set up in Ireland in 2017 – called the Central Credit Register.

 Data about loans made since June 2017 is stored on it and all lenders who give out loans of €500 or more are obliged to transfer information on these loans to the register .

-Initially it only stored information on loans such as credit cards, overdrafts, personal loans and mortgages.
-Since 31st March 2018 – lenders have had to start providing information on business loans, and loans from licenced moneylenders and local authorities.
+Initially the Central Credit Register only stored information on loans such as credit cards, overdrafts, personal loans and mortgages.
+Since 31st March 2018 – lenders had to start providing information on business loans, and loans from licenced moneylenders and local authorities.

 Eventually – data on other types of lending, such as hire purchase agreements and personal contract plans, will also be included.